huangzheng05/huangzheng05.github.io/_pages/about.md

 ## About me
 Currently, I am a a junior undergraduate student at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) (SJTU).
-My research focuses on computer vision and robotics, with a current emphasis on developing techniques for autonomous driving.
-I am particularly interested in modeling the dynamic 3D world, leveraging my background in deep generative models, representation learning, and multi-modal learning (including language).
+My research interests lie at the intersection of Computer Vision and Robotics, with a focus on Autonomous Driving and Embodied AI.
+I am particularly passionate about modeling the dynamic 3D world, leveraging deep generative models, representation learning, and multi-modal learning (including language).

 ## Education